 If you're planning a vacation to (or from) Long Island, the first place to start is getting there, and fortunately, there are seven airports to choose from when booking flights into New York City's neighboring island.

-Some of these airports also offer a few different ways to fly, including private helicopter tours of the Island, so if you're looking for a bit more adventure for your trip, check out some of these exclusive offers by visiting the airports' websites.
-Long Island is also home to a number of smaller, private airports, which you can explore through this list.
+Some of these airports also offer a few different ways to fly, including private helicopter tours of the island, so if you're looking for a bit more adventure for your trip, check out some of these exclusive offers by visiting the airports' websites.
+Long Island is also home to a number of smaller, private airports, which you can explore here.

 01 of 07

 Located in Shirley, in Suffolk County, Brookhaven Calabro Airport is operated by the Town of Brookhaven’s Division of General Aviation.
-Although this airport isn't really for commercial travel, it does have over 300 aircrafts based here.
-Special services offered at Brookhaven Calabro include helicopter tours of Long Island by East End Helicopter and chartered private flights from some of the aircrafts stationed at the airport.
+Although this airport isn't really for commercial travel, it does have more than 300 aircraft based here.
+Special services offered at Brookhaven Calabro include helicopter tours of Long Island by East End Helicopter and chartered private flights from some of the aircraft stationed at the airport.

 02 of 07